PrithvishSarkar/habitTracker/README.md

 - Launch the app and use the fixed navigation bar to switch between sections
 - Add habits with descriptive titles and details in the *Today's Streak* section
+- Edit habits by clicking the *Edit* icon and updating the habit information in the modal
+- Delete specific habits using the *Bin* icon
 - Track your daily habit completion using the toggle buttons
-- View *Total Streaks* and starting dates for each habit in the Total Streak section
+- View Total Streaks and starting dates for each habit in the Total Streak section
 - Use the *Delete All* button if you want to reset your progress and start fresh

 ## Application Interface